Curved operadic calculus: Recollections on different types of (co)operads

 \subsection{Filtrations on partial (co)operads}

-In order to compare the notion of a (possibly counital) partial cooperad with the notion of a cooperads defined as comonoid, one needs to introduce filtrations.
+In order to compare the notion of a (possibly counital) partial cooperad with the notion of a cooperad defined as a comonoid, one needs to introduce filtrations.
 The tree monad has a natural weight grading $\mathscr{T}^{(\omega)}$ given by the number of internal edges $\omega$ of the rooted trees.
 Notice that:

 Recall that the tree monad on a graded $\mathbb{S}$-module $\mathscr{T}(M)$ is given by the \textit{direct sum} over rooted trees where vertices are labeled by elements of $M$ in the following way: if $\tau$ is a rooted tree and $v$ is one of its vertices with $k$ incoming edges, then $v$ must be labeled with an element of $M(k)$.
 See for more details \cite[Section 5.6.1]{LodayVallette12}.